 If any expedition member leaves the base camp earlier due to any reason, then he/she should pay Chinese currency 165/25$ at the Chinese immigration to split his/her visa from the group visa list.

 If any of the expedition members split from the main group and exit from the china border earlier than the main team, transport service charge from border to KTM is subject to chargeable USD 220.00 extra or on sharing basis if available.

-Each member's baggage allowance is a maximum 50 Kg either from BC to ABC or ABC to BC.
-If the personal baggage exceeds 50-Kg, then extra yak cost needs to be paid by the client himself/herself.
+Each member baggage allowance is a maximum of 50 Kg either from BC to ABC or ABC to BC.
+If the personal baggage exceeds 50-Kg, then extra yak cost is paid by the client himself/herself.

-Our cook knows the requirement of quantity, hygiene and energy requirement while in a mountaineering expedition.
+Our cook knows the quantity, hygiene and energy requirements while on a mountaineering expedition.
 The breakfast, lunch and dinner are provided with enough portions and filled with healthy energy.
 The basecamp dining table is always full of cookies, energy drinks, chocolates, tea/coffee, juice, fresh and dry fruits, hot water/milk etcetera and the access is open to every member whenever they feel like it.

 Food for high altitude camps:

-The basecamp tent is provided by Ozark two-men dome tent for single use with soft and hard mattresses for warmth and comfort.
+The basecamp tent is provided Ozark two-men dome tent for single use with soft and hard mattresses for warmth and comfort.
 The basecamp gets set with a big dining tent with tables and chairs with a gas heating system to maintain the temperature.
-A separate spacious kitchen tent with all utensils and a store tent, next to the kitchen tent, a shower tent and toilet tents gets set from the beginning to the end of the expedition at basecamp.
+A separate spacious kitchen tent with all utensils and a store tent, next to the kitchen tent, a shower tent and toilet tent gets fixed at the base camp, from the beginning to the end of the expedition.
 We provide the Mountain Hardware Tents for high altitude, which gets less freezing, comfortable to blow and high wind resistive for the high-altitude use.